 Be creative – Say you’re moving from teaching to sales to teaching.
 What are the things these roles have in common?
 Well, both jobs require the ability to hold the attention of the room, give a strong presentation, and convey potentially complex knowledge using language that is easy to understand and remember.

-Also, do not forget that you can include non-professional experience on your resume.
+Also, do not forget that you can include non-professional experience in your resume.
 Are you on your condo’s board?
 Do you organize bake sales for the Parent-Teacher Association?
-Volunteer work, and potentially even hobbies, can all be mined for evidence of your skills and experience.
+Volunteer work, and potentially even hobbies, can all be mined as evidence of your skills and experience.

-Write a Resume Objective – Use your resume objective, which appears on the top of your resume, to highlight what type of job you’re seeking.
+Write a Resume Objective – Use your resume objective, which appears at the top of your resume, to highlight what type of job you’re seeking.
 The objective, just like the rest of your resume, is all about you.
-But the true purpose of the objective is to sell hiring managers on your candidacy.
+However, the true purpose of the objective is to sell hiring managers based on your candidacy.

-Determine Which Resume Format Works Best for You – A chronological resume, which lists experience from most recent to eldest, maybe the most commonly used resume format, but that doesn’t mean it’s the only option out there.
+Determine which Resume Format Works Best for You – A chronological resume, which lists experience from the most recent to eldest, may be the most commonly used resume format, but that doesn’t mean it’s the only option out there.
 A functional resume is often the best choice for someone switching careers since it puts the focus squarely on your skills and experience (rather than where you worked, and when).
-This type of resume helps highlights the most relevant parts of your work.
+This type of resume helps highlight the most relevant parts of your work.

 Add a Skills Section – When hiring managers are browsing through your resume, they might not see familiar job titles or responsibilities from their industry.
 So whichever resume format you choose, use the skills section to highlight that you have the soft and hard skills required for the job that you’re applying for.

 Leave Out Unnecessary Information – Your resume does not have to exhaustively list every position held, a task completed, and programs used.
-Think of your resume as a greatest hits album: Include only the highlights that will help your resume seem relevant to hiring managers in your new field.
+Think of your resume as a great hit album: Include only the highlights that will help your resume seem relevant to hiring managers in your new field.
 This can be particularly important if you’re switching job levels, as well as shifting careers.

 Watch for Jargon – New career industry, new jargon!
 When you work in a field for a while, jargon becomes second nature.
 If you’re in publishing, the CMS is the Chicago Manual of Style; if you work online, it’s your Content Management System; and if you’re in healthcare, it’s the Centers for Medicare & Medicaid Services.